The Maltese Falcon (novel): Background

 September 1929 cover of Black Mask, featuring part 1 of serialization of The Maltese Falcon.
 Illustration by Henry C. Murphy, Jr.

 Although Hammett himself worked for a time as a private detective for the Pinkerton Detective Agency in San Francisco (and used his given name, Samuel, for the story's protagonist), Hammett asserted that "Spade has no original.
 He is a dream man in the sense that he is what most of the private detectives I worked with would like to have been, and, in their cockier moments, thought they approached."

 Hammett reportedly drew upon his years as a detective in creating many of the other characters for The Maltese Falcon, which reworks elements from some of his stories published in Black Mask magazine in 1925, "The Whosis Kid" and "The Gutting of Couffignal".

 Serialized version

 The novel was serialized in five parts in Black Mask from September 1929 to January 1930.
 The serialized version of the story entered the public domain on January 1, 2025.
 (Note: The 1930 edition was copyrighted in December 1929.)
 The book underwent copy edits before being published in book form a year later in 1930 by Alfred A. Knopf.
-The novel will enter the public domain on January 1, 2026.
+The novel entered the public domain on January 1, 2026.